 8.13 Policies for advancing tobacco control programs among Aboriginal and Torres Strait Islander peoples

-Over the past decade, the amount of information about the use of tobacco and its impact on the health and wellbeing of Aboriginal and Torres Strait Islander populations has increased dramatically.
-The preceding sections have drawn on a broad range of research reports, some of which have made specific recommendations about appropriate policy directions for effective tobacco interventions in the Indigenous population.
+Over the past decade, information about the use of tobacco and its impact on the health and wellbeing of Aboriginal and Torres Strait Islander populations has increased dramatically.
+The preceding sections have drawn on many different research reports, some of which have made specific recommendations about appropriate policy directions for effective tobacco interventions in the Indigenous population.
 1-10 These reports and the many community members, health professionals, researchers, and policy-makers working in the area of Indigenous tobacco control have advocated a co-ordinated policy framework and action in this area supported by adequate and sustained funding.
 Commonwealth, state and territory governments have responded to these calls and to the emerging evidence of the harms of smoking in Indigenous communities.
 In the context of a public health policy environment with an increased emphasis on preventive health and a commitment to reducing Indigenous disadvantage, Australian governments at all levels have taken a co-ordinated approach to Indigenous smoking and have committed significant funding to support it.
 The Tackling Indigenous Smoking program will be described further below, but first it is important to have a sense of the broader policy environment relevant to Indigenous tobacco control, including the international and national policy contexts.
+This section covers:

 8.13.1 The Framework Convention on Tobacco Control

 Action on tobacco in Aboriginal and Torres Strait Islander communities does not happen in isolation of Australia’s obligations on the international policy stage.
-As a signatory to the World Health Organization Framework Convention on Tobacco Control (FCTC), the Australian government has committed to ensuring that:
+As a signatory to the World Health Organization Framework Convention on Tobacco Control (FCTC), the Australian Government has committed to ensuring that:

 “Every person…be informed of the health consequences, addictive nature and mortal threat posed by tobacco consumption and exposure to tobacco smoke and effective legislative, executive, administrative or other measures should be contemplated at the appropriate governmental level to protect all persons from exposure to tobacco smoke” (Article 4.1).
 11

-Furthermore, the FCTC specifically expresses that Parties to the Convention are ‘Deeply concerned about the high levels of smoking and other forms of tobacco consumption by indigenous peoples’ (p2).
+Furthermore, the FCTC specifically expresses that Parties to the Convention are ‘ Deeply concerned about the high levels of smoking and other forms of tobacco consumption by indigenous peoples’ (p2).
 11 The Convention commits signatories to develop and support multisectoral measures and co-ordinated responses that take into consideration ‘the need to take measures to promote the participation of indigenous individuals and communities in the development, implementation and evaluation of tobacco control programmes that are socially and culturally appropriate to their needs and perspectives’ (p6).
 11

 8.13.2 The National Drug Strategy 2017–2026 and the National Aboriginal and Torres Strait Islander Peoples’ Drug Strategy 2014–19